ultralytics/ultralytics/docs/en/modes/track.md

     def run_tracker_in_thread(filename, model, file_index):
-        """
-        Runs a video file or webcam stream concurrently with the YOLOv8 model using threading.
+        """Runs a video file or webcam stream concurrently with the YOLOv8 model using threading.

         This function captures video frames from a given file or camera source and utilizes the YOLOv8 model for object tracking.
 The function runs in its own thread for concurrent processing.